 15. The SA of the Part 1 Draft Bassetlaw Plan assessed six strategic site options.
 These options were identified through the Bassetlaw New Settlement Study as reasonable alternative sites with potential for accommodating a new garden village.
 Two of these options were selected to be taken forward in the Part 1 Draft Bassetlaw Plan.
 As the Council prepared the Draft Bassetlaw Local Plan (January 2020), officers identified a small number of additional potential strategic site options (new settlement options).
 These were subject to SA and the findings were presented in the SA Report for the Draft Bassetlaw Local Plan (January 2020).
-The SA findings have been represented in the SA reports since then including in Chapter 5 and Appendix 6 of the full SA report; they are also summarised further ahead in this Non-Technical Summary.

-16. The Council also identified a number of smaller site options in the Draft Bassetlaw Local Plan (January 2020) for potential housing, employment and mixed-use development.
+The SA findings have been represented in the SA reports since then including in Chapter 5 and Appendix 6 of the current full options in the Draft Bassetlaw Local Plan (January 2020) for potential housing, employment and mixed-use development.
 These site options were identified through a 'call for sites' and the Council then determined which were reasonable alternatives for consideration.
-The reasonable alternatives were subject to SA as part of the SA of the Draft Bassetlaw Local Plan (January 2020).
-The site options appraisal work is presented in Chapter 5 and Appendix 6 of the full SA report and is summarised further ahead in this Non-Technical Summary.
+The reasonable alternatives were subject to SA as part of the SA of the Draft Bassetlaw Local Plan (January 2020) and that work has been subject to some updates since, as explained in the full SA report.
+The latest version of the site options appraisal work is presented in Chapter 5 and Appendix 6 of the full SA report and is summarised further ahead in this Non-Technical Summary.